WebCimes/webcimes-select/README.md

 # webcimes-select

-Just create beautiful select boxes, it supports search, single select, multiple select, keyboard control, clear options, dropdown can also be opened over an overflow parent, and many other options.
+Just create beautiful select boxes, it supports search, single select, multiple select, keyboard control, clear options, dropdown can also be opened over an overflow parent, optgroup support, rtl support, and many other options.

 All options selected by Webcimes-Select are directly applied to the form's native select, to support sending native form.